 Prescribed burn at Cleland National Park

-NPWS conducts a statewide program of prescribed burns to reduce the spread and intensity of bushfires, protect communities and enhances biodiversity.
+NPWS SA conducts a statewide program of prescribed burns to reduce the spread and intensity of bushfires, protect communities and enhance biodiversity.
 Prescribed burning is just one tool used to reduce fuel loads across strategic areas of public and private land.
 Prescribed burns will only be carried out when it is deemed safe to do so and may be cancelled at short notice if conditions change.